Netflix/conductor/docs/docs/reference-docs/inline-task.md

 Following are the parameters in the above example :

 1. `"evaluatorType"` - Type of the evaluator.
 Supported evaluators: value-param, javascript which evaluates javascript expression.

 2. `"expression"` - Expression associated with the type of evaluator.
 For javascript evaluator, Javascript evaluation engine is used to evaluate expression defined as a string.
 Must return a value.

 Besides expression, any of the properties in the input values is accessible as `$.value` for the expression to evaluate.

 The task output can then be referenced in downstream tasks
-like: `"${inline_test.output.result}"`
+like: `"${inline_task_example.output.result}"`

 ### Example 2

 Perhaps a weather API sometimes returns Celcius, and sometimes returns Farenheit temperature values.
 This task ensures that the downstream tasks ONLY receive Celcius values: